lnccbrown/task-effort/README.md

 ![Forking the repo](fork.png?raw=true "Forking the Repo").
 When forking the repository you may be asked to install GitHub Desktop App.
 This is a convenient way to do it, so follow those instructions.

+2. If your fork is out of sync, you can syn it following [these instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)

 2. Create a Firebase project

 3. Install the Firebase Command Line Tools .
 Instructions [here](https://firebase.google.com/docs/cli)